pdffiller/styleguide-hooks/README.md

 WIP check can be found [here](https://github.com/marketplace/wip).

-Also, you can enable WIP check protection (or any other) only after create first pull request.
+Also, you can enable WIP check protection (or any other) only after creating your first pull request.

 ![Protection rules](images/github_branch_protection.png)